 Possible complications may occur if you have long-term reflux of acid into the gullet (oesophagus), which occurs in some cases.
 These include:

 - Oesophagitis.
 This is an inflammation of the lining of the gullet, caused by the acid washing against it over time.
-This can usually be treated with proton pump inhibitors as mentioned above.
+This can usually be treated with PPIs as mentioned above.

 - Cough.
 Sometimes the acid reflux can go back up and affect the voice box area (larynx) and give you a constant tickly cough.
 This can also usually be treated successfully with anti-reflux medicines.